SamScholefield/empty-project/README.md

 ### Angular Material

+#### Custom theme and theme switching

-* Components are loaded from material.module.ts
+* Components are loaded from `material.module.ts` (warning: bloated file) Add and remove components as necessary
-* Custom theming via custom-theme.scss
+* Custom theming via `custom-theme.scss`

-When using custom theming both the `<div>` class in app.component.html AND the overlayContainer in app.module.ts must be edited to fully support light or dark themes (modals, menus, dialogs).

-TODO: Include theme switching component/service which handles both
+  Customise a light and a dark theme from this file.
+Currently, as theme switching is done on a checkbox, it is limited to default or option theme only
+* Theme switching on checkbox via `theming.component.ts` and `theming.service.ts`
+  This component can be placed anywhere (eg. `../users/:id/settings`) and will communicate the theme switch via service

+TODO: Get user theme preference on init

 ### AngularFire

 Requires author firebase config in `environment.ts` and/or `environment.prod.ts`

+TODO: build emptyProject with firebase.auth and guarded routes

 ### Google Analytics